I Had Passive Suicidal Ideation. Here’s What Everyone Should Know

 Advertisement

 I’m not alone, yet this subject is infrequently talked about.
-In an attempt to turn up the volume on this highly stigmatized and misunderstood issue on World Suicide Prevention Day, I spoke with experts and delved into my own experience with passive suicidal ideation.
+In an attempt to turn up the volume on this highly stigmatized and misunderstood issue, I spoke with experts and delved into my own experience with passive suicidal ideation.

 What is passive suicidal ideation?